 Gas oil and diesel are virtually the same.
 The fact that they are so similar is the very reason why a dye is added to gas oil in order to distinguish it from diesel (sometimes you will see diesel pumps with the label ‘Marked Gas Oil’).See Gasoil Safety Data Sheet (pdf)

 Agri oil product:

 Sulphur free gas oil or SFGO is an eco-friendly gas oil.
 SFGO has a much lower sulphur level of only 10 parts per million.
 This fuel is used for non-road mobile machinery (NRMM) such as tractors, excavators, quarrying equipment, etc. It is dyed green in the same way as marked gas oil.

 Due to the low sulphur content this fuel is better for the environment and some modern tractors now specifically require this product.
-It is illegal to use SFGO to fuel on the road vehicles.See SFGO Fact Sheet (pdf)
+It is illegal to use SFGO to fuel on the road vehicles.See SFGO Safety Data Sheet (pdf)

 Motor oil products:

 Diesel (colloquially known as White Diesel or D.E.R.V which stands for Diesel Engine Road Vehicle) or Ultra-low sulphur diesel (ULSD) is typically used as a fuel for transport and passenger vehicles.
 Its density is about 0.85 kg/l.
 When burned, diesel typically releases about 38.6 MJ/litre.
 Diesel is immiscible with water.
 Diesel is treated with an antifreeze agent but it is only ‘Wintergrade’ from September to March.See Diesel Safety Data Sheet (pdf)